Amazon Echo Show 5 and Echo Show 8 are up to 25 percent off

-The Echo Show 5 and Echo Show 8 are two of Amazon’s smart displays that offer voice-activated controls, video capabilities, and a decent visual interface to help you keep organized, entertained, and connected.
+The Echo Show 5 and Echo Show 8 are two of Amazon’s smart displays that offer voice-activated controls, video capabilities, and a decent visual interface to help keep you organized, entertained and connected.

-The Echo Show 5 is the smaller and more affordable option of the two and has a 5.5-inch touch screen display that can view weather updates, stream music, TV shows, or even watch videos on YouTube.
+The Echo Show 5 is the smaller and more affordable option of the two and has a 5.5-inch touchscreen display that can view weather updates, stream music, TV shows, or even watch videos on YouTube.
 It also has a built-in camera that allows for video calls and the use of Alexa’s Drop In feature.

 Additionally, the device can be used to control other smart devices in your home, such as lights or thermostats, by simply using voice commands.
 The device comes with a physical camera shutter, which gives peace of mind when it comes to privacy concerns so that you can rest at night knowing that Bezos and crew are not watching.